 The term "flush DNS" refers to the process of clearing your computer's DNS caches.

-The DNS cache saves information about the websites you visit's IP addresses.
+The DNS cache saves information about the websites you visit.
 Each time you visit the website, the computer will not have to translate the domain name to the IP address from the beginning.

 The DNS cache, like browser data, can become out of date.
-It's possible that the IP addresses are outdated, causing difficulty when trying to access the website.
+It's possible that the IP addresses are outdated, took too long to respond when trying to access the website.

 The Command Prompt in Windows can be used to flush DNS.
 To activate the Run command, press the Windows logo and R keys at the same time.
 Then, in the dialogue box, input "cmd" and click OK.